TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 9/Nehemiah 9.16.md

 ---

-But they and our fathers dealt proudly and hardened their neck, and hearkened not to thy commandments,
+"But they and our fathers dealt proudly and hardened their neck, didn't listen to your commandments,